Computing Multiple Image Reconstructions with a Single Hypernetwork: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} task of recovering high quality images from noisy or under-sampled measurements, often referred to as image reconstruction, is of crucial importance in many imaging applications.
-Classically, image reconstruction is formulated as an ill-posed inverse problem and solved by optimizing an instance-based regularized regression loss function~\cite{fessler2019optimization}.
-More recently, deep learning (DL), and in particular supervised learning, has shown promise in improving over classical methods due to its ability to learn from data and to perform fast inference~\cite{pal2021review}.
+The task of recovering high quality images from noisy or under-sampled measurements, often referred to as image reconstruction, is of crucial importance in many imaging applications.
+Classically, image reconstruction is formulated as an ill-posed inverse problem and solved by optimizing an instance-based regularized regression loss function~\citep{fessler2019optimization}.
+More recently, deep learning (DL), and in particular supervised learning, has shown promise in improving over classical methods due to its ability to learn from data and to perform fast inference~\citep{pal2021review}.

-The quality of solutions, for both the classical and DL-based techniques, depend heavily on the loss function that is minimized~\cite{ghodrati2019evaluation,zhao2018loss}.
+The quality of solutions, for both the classical and DL-based techniques, depend heavily on the loss function that is minimized~\citep{ghodrati2019evaluation,zhao2018loss}.
 Different loss functions can highlight or suppress varying features or textures in the reconstructions.
 A common approach is to minimize a composite loss that is a weighted sum of multiple terms.
-However, the tuning of the weight hyperparameters is a non-trivial problem, requiring methods such as grid-search, random search, or Bayesian optimization~\cite{frazier2018tutorial}.
+However, the tuning of the weight hyperparameters is a non-trivial problem, requiring methods such as grid-search, random search, or Bayesian optimization~\citep{frazier2018tutorial}.
 Another weakness of existing methods is that once they are tuned and/or trained, they often produce a single best estimate of the reconstruction that is consistent with the measurements.
 Thus, any deviation from the conditions that the tool was optimized for means that the reconstructions can be sub-optimal.

-More broadly, there is a lack of \textit{interactive} and \textit{controllable} tools that would enable human users to efficiently consider many reconstructions that are consistent with the measurements~\cite{Holzinger2016,xin2018accelerating}.For example, the recent fastMRI Image Reconstruction Challenge \cite{bworld} revealed that commonly-used supervised metrics (e.g. mean-squared-error (MSE)) do not align with the quality of images as judged by radiologists.
+More broadly, there is a lack of \textit{interactive} and \textit{controllable} tools that would enable human users to efficiently consider many reconstructions that are consistent with the measurements~\citep{Holzinger2016,xin2018accelerating}.
+Consider the results of the fastMRI Image Reconstruction Challenge\footnote{\url{https://ai.facebook.com/blog/results-of-the-first-fastmri-image-reconstruction-challenge}}, which revealed that commonly-used supervised metrics (e.g. mean-squared-error) do not correlate with the quality of images as judged by radiologists.
+We argue that giving users control and choice over possible reconstructions is a human-in-the-loop approach to mitigate this discrepancy.